xanhacks/OffensiveWeb/content/en/docs/topics/dom-clobbering.md

 </script>
 ```

 You can retrieve some attributes like `href` and `lang` but not `class`.
-You can list all the attributes you can obtain on a specific element by doing fuzzing.
+You can list all the attributes you can retrieve on a specific element by doing fuzzing.

 {{< details "Attribute enumeration - Proof of Concept" >}}
 ```html